 Construction often involves installing insulation, hanging drywall, mudding and sanding, cabinet installation and painting.

 Community projects encompass a wide spectrum of service, in partnership with over 80 local nonprofit organizations.
 Types of work include restoring parks, cemeteries and historical sites to visiting nursing homes, youth centers and homeless shelters, and assembling backpacks for the needy.
 We’ve even sent hundreds of volunteers to plant tens of thousands of trees to restore our protective marshland!

 What does it cost to stay at Camp Restore?

-We ask that groups pay $35 per volunteer per night, which enables us to provide housing, meals and project coordination and support.
+We charge a flat per-person rate of $40/night Sunday-Thursday, and $25/night Friday-Saturday for lodging, three meals a day and project coordination.
 To find out more about our rates and seasons, click here.
 Our volunteers are also our biggest donors – you make Camp Restore possible!

 What are your age requirements?

 We work with volunteer groups of all ages.
 If you are bringing a group that includes younger children (12 and under), we ask that parents or designated guardians be present with a 1-1 adult-child ratio.

 We ask that volunteer groups provide their own ground transportation to and from worksites.
 To have your transportation coordinated, you can work with Can-Do Missions.
 Can-Do Missions is an incredible, Lutheran-based organization that coordinates mission trips for youth.
 By working through Can-Do, you’ll receive a t-shirt, journal for each participant, training materials and journals, and have the option of letting them coordinate your insured transportation while you’re here.